drdnar/scanvideo-textmode/README.md

 #### Font

-A fixed-size font of any height and between one and sixteen pixels wide can be used.
+A fixed-size font of any height and between one and fifteen pixels wide can be used.
+(But see below for discussion of support for fonts up to 30 pixels wide.)
 Because you can have 16-bit character codes, you can have multiple font sets (e.g. bold and non-bold), and also have extra dingbats and pseudographical characters.
+CJK writing is also readily supported, thanks to support for wider characters and 16-bit character codes.

+`TEXT_MODE_MAX_FONT_WIDTH` in `CMakeLists.txt` controls font data type size.
+If `TEXT_MODE_MAX_FONT_WIDTH` is <= 8, then each line of every font's bitmap is a single byte to save memory.
+If `TEXT_MODE_MAX_FONT_WIDTH` is <= 16, then each line will be two bytes.
+Otherwise, each line is four bytes.
+Due to the way the interpolator is used for bitmap decoding, **`TEXT_MODE_MAX_FONT_WIDTH` should be less than 15,** but can be any value up to 30.
+See the section on interpolator usage for more details.

 Note that modern C now supports binary literals directly with the `0b` prefix.
 This makes declaring bitmaps a lot easier,